Let me start off by saying that I am a Christian and these are my views about Christians working on Sunday.

 For the sake of discussion, let’s define the Sabbath as a ‘weekly day of rest’ and for many Christians like myself, that day is Sunday.

-Before we can answer the question, I think we need to look at three aspects of the Sabbath: the importance, the intent, and the application.
+Before we can answer the question of whether or not Christians should work on the Sabbath, I think we need to look at three aspects of the Sabbath: the importance, the intent, and the application.

 The Importance of the Sabbath